zagrosjawar/INFO215-web-science/README.md

 ## Welcome to my INFO215-web-science GitHub repository!

-Here you'll find my assignments, projects, and resources from the INFO215 course at the University of Bergen.
-Throughout the course, I gained extensive knowledge of Web Science, including web data crawling, analysis, and visualization using Python and libraries like Spacy, Django, and Scrapy.
+Here you'll find my assignments/projects, and resources from web science course at the University of Bergen.
+Throughout the course, I gained extensive knowledge of Web Science, including web data crawling, analysis, and visualization using Python and its libraries such as Spacy, Django, and Scrapy.

-I also explored exciting topics such as social web mining, utilizing APIs like GitHub and Wikipedia to extract valuable insights from web data.
-Join me on this web science journey as we unlock the power of the web and its vast potential.
+I also explored exciting topics such as social web mining, utilizing APIs like GitHub API and Wikipedia API to extract valuable insights from social web data.

 ### Main Topics of INFO215 Web Science
 - Web architecture, Client side technologies, XML, HTML, XPATh